ppazos/cabolabs-mirth/mirth/3.4.2/channels/0007_sync_async_dest/README.md

 **0007_async_destinations.xml**

 This channel receives HL7 v2.x via MLLP on port 6671.
-Does nothin to the message, Has three different destinations that are executed in parallel and we measure the execution time and make some logs to understand this behavior.
+Does nothing to the message, Has three different destinations that are executed in parallel and we measure the execution time and make some logs to understand this behavior.